Showmick119/Showmick119/README.md

 🎓 **Undergraduate at Georgia Tech** | 💻 **Aspiring Machine Learning Engineer** | 🌍 **Passionate about Sustainability and Innovation**

 Welcome to my GitHub profile!
-I’m a tech enthusiast passionate about building impactful applications using Machine Learning, Full-Stack Development, and Data Analytics.
+I’m a tech enthusiast passionate about building impactful applications involving Machine Learning, Full-Stack Development, and Data Analytics.
 I love leveraging technology to solve real-world problems and contribute to a sustainable future.

 ---